 my professional journey

 Originally from Vienna, I studied Comparative Politics at SciencesPo Paris (2012, honors) and received my PhD (2019, cum laude) in Political Sociology from the University of Amsterdam.
 Prior to that, I worked at the International Migration Institute at Oxford University.
 I have also experience working for the International Organization for Migration (IOM), European Commission, International Center on Migration Policy Development (ICMPD), French Institute of International Relations (IFRI) and Bertelsmann Foundation.
-In Spring 2024, I will be Visiting Fellow at the Robert Schuman Center of the European University Institute (EUI) in Florence, Italy.
+In Spring 2024, I was a Visiting Fellow at the Robert Schuman Center of the European University Institute (EUI) in Florence, Italy.

 Since 2011, I am also involved in Asylos, an NGO providing Country of Origin research for lawyers representing asylum seekers across Europe.